E-commerce Store Branding – A Step-by-Step Guide

 The more detail you can gather about your target audience, the more effectively you will be able to focus your marketing.

-Some products have a very clear target audience; for example, there are numerous products which are used exclusively or almost exclusively, by men or women.
+Some products have a very clear target audience; for example, there are numerous products that are used exclusively or almost exclusively, by men or women.

 However, not all product types are going to be this clear-cut and easy to define.